 The Association of Southeast Asian Nations (ASEAN) region, with a population of more than 650 million people across 10 countries, is the fastest growing digital market in the world.
-As digital technologies become more and more integrated into daily life in the region, the impact of cybercrime is predicted to increase exponentially.
+As digital technologies become more and more integrated into daily life in the region, the impact of cybercrime will increase exponentially.

 In July 2018 INTERPOL established the ASEAN Cyber Capability Desk, with support from the Singapore Government and the Japan-ASEAN Integration Fund (JAIF) 2.0 – to address the growing cyberthreats in the region.
 In 2020, it was renamed as the ASEAN Cybercrime Operations Desk to better reflect its functions and operational relevance to the ASEAN countries.